DevMountain/Alarm/README.md

 1. Create an `AlarmController.swift` file and define a new `AlarmController` class.
 2. Add an `alarms` array property with an empty array as a default value.
-5. Create an `addAlarm(fireTimeFromMidnight: TimeInterval, name: String)` function that creates an alarm, adds it to the `alarms` array, and returns the alarm.
+3. Create an `addAlarm(fireTimeFromMidnight: TimeInterval, name: String)` function that creates an alarm, adds it to the `alarms` array, and returns the alarm.
-6. Create an `update(alarm: Alarm, fireTimeFromMidnight: TimeInterval, name: String)` function that updates an existing alarm's fire time and name.
+4. Create an `update(alarm: Alarm, fireTimeFromMidnight: TimeInterval, name: String)` function that updates an existing alarm's fire time and name.
-6. Create a `delete(alarm: Alarm)` function that removes the alarm from the `alarms` array
+5. Create a `delete(alarm: Alarm)` function that removes the alarm from the `alarms` array
     * note: There is no 'removeObject' function on arrays.
 You will need to find the index of the object and then remove the object at that index.
 Refer to documentation if you need to know how to find the index of an object.
-    * note: If you face a compiler error, you may need to check that you have properly implented the Equatable protocol for `Alarm` objects
+    * note: If you face a compiler error, you may need to check that the `Equatable` protocol has been properly implemented for `Alarm` objects
-7. Create a static `shared` property which stores a shared instance.
+6. Create a static `shared` property that stores a shared instance.
     * note: Review the syntax for creating shared instance properties

 ### Controller Staged Data Using a Mock Data Function

 Add mock alarm data to the AlarmController.
-Once there is mock data, teams can serialize work, with some working on the views with visible data and others working on implementing the controller logic.
+Using mock data can be very useful.
+Once there is mock data development teams can serialize work -- i.e. some can work on the views with visible data while others work on implementing the controller logic.
 This is a quick way to get objects visible so you can begin building the views.

 There are many ways to add mock data to model object controllers.
 We will do so using a computed property.

 1. Create a `mockAlarms:[Alarm]` computed property that holds a number of staged `Alarm` objects
     * Initialize a small number of `Alarm` objects to return with varying properties
-2. When you want mock data, set self.alarms to self.mockAlarms in the initializer.
+2. When you want mock data, set self.alarms to self.mockAlarms in the `AlarmController` initializer.
 Remove it when you no longer want mock data.
     * note: If you have not added an initializer, add one.

 ### Wire up the Alarm List Table View and implement the property observer pattern on the `SwitchTableViewCell` class.

 Fill in the table view data source functions required to display the view.

-1. Add a property `var alarm: Alarm?` to your `SwitchTableViewCell` class.
+1. Add a computed property `var alarm: Alarm?` to your `SwitchTableViewCell` class.
-2. Add a `didSet` observer that updates the labels to the time and name of the alarm, and updates the `alarmSwitch.on` property so that the switch reflects the proper alarm `enabled` state.
+2. Add a `didSet` observer that updates the labels to the time and name of the alarm, and updates the `alarmSwitch.isOn` property so that the switch reflects the proper alarm `enabled` state.
-2. On your `AlarmListTableViewController` fill in the two required `UITableViewDataSource` functions, using the `alarms` array from `AlarmController.sharedInstance`.
-In the `cellForRowAtIndexPath` data source function you will need to cast your dequeued cell as a `SwitchTableViewCell` and set the cell's `alarm` property, being sure it pass it the right alarm from the `alarms` array from `AlarmController.sharedInstance`.
+3. On your `AlarmListTableViewController` fill in the two required `UITableViewDataSource` functions, using the `alarms` array from `AlarmController.shared`.
+In the `tableView(UITableView, cellForRowAt: IndexPath)` data source function you will need to cast your dequeued cell as a `SwitchTableViewCell` and set the cell's `alarm` property.
+Make sure you use the right alarm from the `alarms` array in `AlarmController`.
-3. Implement the `UITableViewDataSource` `tableView(_:, commit:, forRowAt:)` method to enable swipe-to-delete.
+4. Implement the `UITableViewDataSource` `tableView(_:, commit:, forRowAt:)` method to enable swipe-to-delete.
 Be sure to call the appropriate `AlarmController` method before deleting the row.
-    * At this point you should be able to run your project and see your table view populated with your mock alarms, displaying the proper switch state.
-You should also be able to delete rows, and segue to a detail view (this detail view won't actually display an alarm yet, but the segue should still occur).
+    * At this point you should be able to run your project and see your table view populated with your mock alarms.
+You should be able to delete rows and segue to a detail view (this detail view won't actually display an alarm yet, but the segue should still occur).
 Also note that you can toggle the switch, but that the `enabled` property on the model object the cell is displaying isn't actually changing.

 ### Custom Protocol

-Write a protocol for the `SwitchTableViewCell` to delegate handling a toggle of the switch to the `AlarmListTableViewController`, adopt the protocol, and use the delegate function to mark the alarm as enabled or disabled, and reload the cell.
+Write a protocol for the `SwitchTableViewCell` to delegate handling a toggle of the switch to the `AlarmListTableViewController`, adopt the protocol, and use the delegate function to mark the alarm as enabled or disabled and reload the cell.

 1. Add a protocol named `SwitchTableViewCellDelegate` to the top of the `SwitchTableViewCell` class file
 2. Define a `switchCellSwitchValueChanged(cell: SwitchTableViewCell)` function
-3. Add a weak, optional delegate property on the SwitchTableViewCell, require the delegate to have adopted the delegate protocol
+3. Add a weak, optional delegate property on the SwitchTableViewCell
     * note: `weak var delegate: ButtonTableViewCellDelegate?`
     * note: If the compiler throws an error, it is likely because your protocol must be restricted to class types.
 4. Update the `switchValueChanged(_:)` IBAction to check if a delegate is assigned, and if so, call the delegate protocol function
 5. Adopt the protocol in the `AlarmListTableViewController` class
+6. Go to your `AlarmController` class and add a `toggleEnabled(for alarm: Alarm)` function that will switch the `enabled` property of the `alarm` in your function parameter to true if it is false, and false if it is true.
-6. Implement the `switchCellSwitchValueChanged(cell:)` delegate function to capture the alarm as a variable, toggle alarm's enabled property and reload the table view.
+7. Go back to your `AlarmListTableViewController` class and implement the `switchCellSwitchValueChanged(cell:)` delegate function to capture the alarm, toggle the alarm's enabled property using the function you just made in `AlarmController`, and reload the table view.

 ### Wire up the Alarm Detail Table View

 Create functions on the detail table view controller to display an existing alarm and setup the view properly.

 1. Add an `alarm` property of type `Alarm?` to `AlarmDetailTableViewController`.
-This will hold an alarm if the view is displaying an existing alarm, and will be nil if the view is for creating a new alarm.
+This will hold an alarm if the view is displaying an existing alarm and will be nil if the view is being used to create a new alarm.
 2. Create a private `updateViews()` function that will populate the date picker and alarm title text field with the current alarm's date and title.
-This function that will hide the enable button if `self.alarm` is nil, and otherwise will set the enable button to say "Disable" if the alarm in `self.alarm` is enabled, and "Enable" if it is disabled.
+This function will hide the enable button if `self.alarm` is nil, otherwise it will set the enable button to say "Disable" if the alarm in `self.alarm` is enabled and "Enable" if it is disabled.
 You may consider changing background color and font color properties as well to make the difference between the two button states clear.
 	*note: You must guard against the alarm being nil, or the view controller's view not yet being loaded and properly handle these cases.
-3. Create a `didSet` property observer on the `alarm` property that will call `updateViews()` when the alarm property changes.
+3. Create a `didSet` property observer on the `alarm` property that checks if the view has been loaded, if it has, call `updateViews()`.
+If it hasn't, load the view and then call `updateViews()`.
 4. In `viewDidLoad`, call `updateViews()` to display an alarm if there is an existing alarm.

 ### Prepare For Segue

-Fill in the `prepareForSegue` function on the `AlarmListTableViewController` to properly prepare the next view controller for the segue.
+Fill in the `prepare(for segue: UIStoryboardSegue, sender: Any?)` function on the `AlarmListTableViewController` to properly prepare the next view controller for the segue.

-1. On the `AlarmListTableViewController`, add an if statement to the `prepareForSegue` function checking that the segue's identifier matches the identifier of the segue that goes from a cell to the detail view.
+1. In the `AlarmListTableViewController`, add an if statement in the `prepare(for segue: UIStoryboardSegue, sender: Any?)` function that checks if the segue's identifier matches the identifier of the segue that goes from a cell to the detail view.
 2. Get the destination view controller from the segue and cast it as an `AlarmDetailTableViewController`.
 3. Get the indexPath of the selected cell from the table view.
-4. Use the `indexPath.row` to get the correct alarm that was tapped from the `AlarmController.sharedInstance.alarms` array.
+4. Use `indexPath.row` to get the correct alarm that was tapped from the `AlarmController.shared.alarms` array.
 5. Set the `alarm` property on the destination view controller equal to the above alarm.
     * If the compiler presents an error when trying to do this, you either forgot to cast the destination view controller as an `AlarmDetailTableViewController` or forgot to give the `AlarmDetailTableViewController` a property title `alarm` of type `Alarm?`.
     * At this point you should be able to run your project and see your table view populated with your mock alarms, displaying the proper switch state.
 You should also be able to delete rows, and segue to a detail view from a cell.
 This detail view should display the proper time of the alarm, the proper title, and the proper state of the enable/disable button.